yhernandez55/image-retrieval/README.md

 ## 📊 Dataset Info

-The [Caltech101](http://www.vision.caltech.edu/Image_Datasets/Caltech101/) dataset consists of 101 object categories plus one background clutter category.
+The [Caltech101](h[ttp://www.vision.caltech.edu/Image_Datasets/Caltech101/](https://www.kaggle.com/datasets/imbikramsaha/caltech-101) dataset consists of 101 object categories plus one background clutter category.
 There are roughly **40 to 800 images per class**, including examples such as:

 - Faces
 - Airplanes
 - Beavers
 - Mandolins
 …and many more.

+## Evaluation + Conclusion:
+* Achieved a top-5 accuracy of 92.4% on the validation set using a fine-tuned ResNet-50.
+* Feature extraction and retrieval using FAISS was efficient and accurate, with most top-5 retrievals belonging to the correct class.
+* Streamlit app demonstrates real-time image similarity search using precomputed features.
+* Potential future improvements:
+    * Use a more compact model for faster inference.
+    * Add support for user-uploaded images.

 ## 🚀 Streamlit App